Understanding how to break down film and game plans is one of the most important skills that any football coach can have.

 It doesn’t need to be high-quality film, you can use your phone, or an old iPad, or even buy a cheap $60 camera off Amazon.

-Regardless you should always film your practices, that way you can see what you may have missed during the live practice.
+Regardless, you should always film your practices so that you can see what you may have missed during the live practice.
 This also allows you to get more reps in during practice, as you’re not micro-coaching every small fault.

 In addition, players often learn better through visual examples.
-If you film your practices, you’re able to show your player exactly what they missed and talk through their faults.
+If you film your practices, you can show your player exactly what they missed and talk through their faults.

 Practice films should be filmed in segments.
 We recommend having 3 different practice types:

-• Group periods – Start to introduce the technique in a semi-live scenario, where players can start to get a feel for what they learned during the individual period.
+- Group periods – Start introducing the technique in a semi-live scenario, where players can get a feel for what they learned during the individual period.
 A good example of this is 1/2 line drills with offensive/defensive linemen or 2/3 man coverage drills with wide receivers and defensive backs.

 When you’re breaking down practice film, every step, hand placement, and alignment matters.